rb58853/supabase-mcp-server/README.md

     Get-Content "$env:USERPROFILE\.local\share\supabase-mcp\mcp_server.log"
     ```

-If you are stuck or any of the instructions above are incorrect, please raise an issue on GitHub.
+If you are stuck or any of the instructions above are incorrect, please raise an issue.

 ### MCP Inspector
 A super useful to